Skip to main content

 Configure Cursor for AI Development

-For the best experience, we recommend configuring Cursor properly:
+For the best experience, configure Cursor before you start:

-1. Buy a Cursor Plan - While Cursor offers a free tier, purchasing a Pro plan ($20/month) gives you:
+1. Buy a Cursor Plan — While Cursor offers a free tier, a Pro plan ($20/month) gives you unlimited AI completions, access to Claude and GPT-4, and command execution

 2. Open Cursor Settings by pressing Command+, (Mac) or Ctrl+, (Windows)